Los Angeles Child Support Lawyer

 - Changes in time-sharing and custody;

-- Changes in the expenses of a child, including discovery of special needs;
+- Changes in the expenses of a child, including the discovery of special needs;

 - One parent having additional children with a different partner;